(c) 2024 PillSync.com

 Other adverse reactions reported in clinical studies were abdominal pain, dizziness, hypersensitivity (including rash, pruritus, urticaria, and angioedema) and pancreatitis.
 The following laboratory abnormalities have also been reported: dipstick-positive proteinuria and microscopic hematuria; elevated creatine phosphokinase, transaminases, glucose, glutamyl transpeptidase, alkaline phosphatase, and bilirubin; and thyroid function abnormalities.

 In the METEOR study, patients were treated with rosuvastatin tablets 40 mg (n=700) or placebo (n=281) with a mean treatment duration of 1.7 years.
+Adverse reactions reported in ≥2% of patients and at a rate greater than placebo are shown in Table 3.

 Table 3: Adverse Reactions Reported in ≥2% of Patients Treated with Rosuvastatin Tablets and > Placebo in the METEOR Trial